uscreen/fastify-mongo-auth/README.md

 ### async logoutHandler(req)

-Handler for logging out an account (i.e. called by `POST /logout`)
+Handler for logging off from an account (i.e. called by `POST /logout`).
+Expects a `req` object without a `body`.

 ### async currentUserHandler(req)

-Handler returning the currently authenticated account (i.e. called by `GET /currentUser`).
+Handler returning the current authenticated account (i.e. called by `GET /currentUser`) or an empty object if no account is authenticated.
+Expects a `req` object without a `body`.

 ---